sirclockalot/Notes2LaTeX/README.md

-The file created will be filename + todays date.
+The file created will be filename + today's date.

-To typeset, open created file in LaTeX editor, or typset in comandline.
+To typeset, open created file in LaTeX editor, or typset in cmd.